evendis/flattery/README.md

 Hence flattery - a gem that provides a simple declarative method for caching and maintaining such values.

-Flattery is primarily intended for use with relational Active::Record storage, and is only tested with sqlite and PostgreSQL.
+Flattery is primarily intended for use with relational ActiveRecord storage, and is only tested with sqlite and PostgreSQL.
 If you are using NoSQL, you probably wouldn't design your schema in a way for which flattery adds any value - but if you find a situation where this makes sense, then feel free to fork and add the support .. or lobby for it's inclusion!

 ## Requirements

 * Ruby 1.9 or 2
 * Rails 3.x/4.x
-* ActiveRecord (only sqlite and PostgreQL tested.
+* ActiveRecord (only sqlite and PostgreSQL tested.
 Others _should_ work; raise an issue if you find problems)

 ## Installation